-Furthermore there will be a different truth behind every single observation. (\ldots) The definition of approximation used in this book is that a model is an adequate approximation to a data set if ‘typical’ data generated under the model ‘look like’ the real data.''
-Again this implies that many different models can be adequate approximations of the same data.
-In line with Davies, in the following, the term ``probability model'' will denote a well defined family of distributions; sometimes this will refer to the special case of just a single distribution, i.e., both the set of Gaussian distributions $\{{\cal N}(\mu,\sigma^2):\ \mu\in\R,\ \sigma^2\in\R^+\}$, and a single distribution with fixed values for $\mu$ and $\sigma^2$, will be called ``model''.
+Furthermore there will be a different truth behind every single observation. (\ldots) The definition of approximation used in this book is that a model is an \hbindex{adequate approximation} to a data set if ‘typical’ data generated under the model ‘look like’ the real data. \end{quotation} Again this implies that many different models can be adequate approximations of the same data, and that the job of a model is not to be true.

-A key issue in Davies's concept is whether the real data to be analysed can be distinguished, in a sense to be defined by the choice of an appropriate statistic, from typical data sets generated by the model.
-I will refer to this as ``compatibility logic''.
-It does not require any postulation of ``truth'' for the model.
-Although Davies stated that his approach is neither frequentist nor Bayesian, I interpret it as frequentist in the sense that models are taken as data generators that can in principle produce an arbitrarily large amount of data sets with resulting relative frequencies that roughly correspond to the modelled probabilities.

-Whereas I mostly agree with Davies, my focus is more on interpretation and what we can learn from probabilistic modelling, and as opposed to Davies I can see an interpretation of Bayesian inverse probability logic that is in line with frequentism-as-model, see Section \ref{sfambayes}.